gbolo/vsummary/README.md

 [folder] SUCCESS!
 RESPONSE: 200 TIME: 0.175527s
 ```

+### Requirements

+The following requirements for vSummary have been identified so far:
+* WEB SERVER (nginx,apache,...)
+* PHP 5.3+ (datatables php lib)
+* MYSQL 5.0+ (support create views)
+* POWERSHELL 3.0+ (convert-json, http-request)
+* PYTHON 2.7+ OR POWERCLI 5.5+ (depending on collector chosen)
+* vCenter 5.5+ (check api calls)

+### Installation (PowerShell Collector)

+1. Use an existing, or prepare a new web server that is able to execute php code.
+Ensure php can handle: pdo-mysql, json.
+2. Use an existing, or prepare a new mysql database that is at least version 5.0.
+3. Create a new database called vsummary with the following schema: [mysql_schema](https://github.com/gbolo/vSummary/blob/master/sql/vsummary_mysql_schema.sql)
+4. Create a new mysql user and grant permissions to this database.
+5. Deploy vsummary source code ([src](https://github.com/gbolo/vSummary/tree/master/src) folder) to the web root of the web server.
+6. Modify the file [mysql_config.php](https://github.com/gbolo/vSummary/blob/master/src/api/lib/mysql_config.php) with the correct database information.
+7. Prepare a Windows environment which has powershell version 3+ and vSphere PowerCLI 5.5+ installed
+8. Allow execution of powershell files that are not signed: `Set-ExecutionPolicy -Scope "CurrentUser" -ExecutionPolicy "unrestricted"`
+9. Download the powershell script [vsummary_collect.ps1](https://github.com/gbolo/vSummary/blob/master/collectors/powershell/vsummary_collect.ps1) and modify the vcenter server list and api endpoint located near the end of the script.
+10. Execute the powershell script, then once complete visit your webserver address to see the results.
+11. Create an automated job to run this script X amount of times per day.

+### Installation (Python Collector)

+Instructions comming soon...

 ### Development

 This tool is under much development. **ANY CONTRIBUTIONS WILL BE GREATLY APPRECIATED**